patrickridge/patrickridge/README.md

 # Patrick Ridge

-Mathematics and Physics student at the University of St Andrews with an interest in quantitative finance and algorithmic trading.
+Mathematics and Physics student at the University of St Andrews interested in applying mathematics, machine learning and statistical modelling to financial markets.

 ## Projects